12th Political Science 1 Challenges of Nation Building

 Q2

-MCQ Remember Foundational Principles of Independent India
+MCQ Understand Partition of India

 Answer